Dhaval97/Zomato-Web-Scraping/README.md

 # Zomato-Web-Scraping
-Scraping data of Zomato Website
+Scraping the Data of Zomato Website

 ### Pre-Requisite
 * chromedriver.exe